 FORESIGHT RADAR

-The Future of Rules-Based International Order
+The Future of the Rules-Based International Order

-In collaboration with Dr Joseph Voros
+In collaboration with futurist Dr Joseph Voros

-These questions sit at the centre of The Future of the Rules-Based International Order foresight radar.
-Built in collaboration with renowned futurist Dr Joseph Voros, radar distils the core elements of Voros' latest research into a visual format, mapping how key forces interact and what they may indicate about the emerging shape of global order.
+Built together with renowned futurist Dr Joseph Voros, the radar distils the core elements of Voros' latest research into a visual format, mapping how key forces interact and what they may indicate about the emerging shape of global order.

 • Ideational